Toenail Fungus Spreading

 Is Laser Treatment Right for You?

 Some laser treatments have FDA approval for toenail fungus treatment, and some have not.
-Many of the laser treatments only offer temporary relief and are very costly treatments that are often not covered by insurance.
+Many laser treatments only offer temporary relief and are very costly treatments that are often not covered by insurance.